|

 the student with the possibility of creating transformed relationships with peers, parents and authority figures.
 This breaks the

+cycle of blaming, shaming and power struggles.
 Therapeutic wilderness programs offer a cost-effective alternative to traditional

 treatment setting, incorporating the advantages of around the clock supervision without institutionalization, safe outlets for physical

 energy and reduction of tension, and exciting adventures considered socially acceptable.
 (Hughes & Dudley, 1973; McNeil, 1957).
+Significant progress has been documented for participants, particularly in

 the areas of self-concept and locus of control.
 Secondarily, these short-term interventions (typically less than 90 days in duration)